 - Once the page appears up, hit Update & Security followed by Windows Update.

-- Here on right pane, tap Advanced options then select “Choose when updates are installed”.
+- Here on the right pane, tap Advanced options then select “Choose when updates are installed”.

 - Succeeding after hit the readiness level i.e. Semi-Annual Channel (Targeted) or Semi-Annual Channel.